animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 </bean>
 ```

 Each time an event is received, the adapter automatically performs type
 translation between the GemFire event and the required method
-argument(s) transparently.
+arguments transparently.
 Any exception caused by the method invocation
 is caught and handled by the container (by default, being logged).

 ## <a id="wiring-declarable-components"></a>Wiring `Declarable` Components

 GemFire XML configuration (usually referred to as `cache.xml`)
 allows **user** objects to be declared as part of the configuration.